ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_classification.md

 ---
-8. Assume the probability of an event occurring is `p = 0.1`.
+Q. Assume the probability of an event occurring is `p = 0.1`.
 1. What are the `odds` of the event occurring?
 2. What are the `log odds` of the event occurring?
 3. Construct the `probability` of the event as a ratio that equals 0.1

 <details>
     <summary><b>Answer</b></summary>